Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Oversmoothing: forward and backward

+In other words, either we assume the GNN to be linear, or we assume $P$ to contract every directions but the constant one.
+The linear case is very often adopted in the literature \cite{Keriven2022a, Wu2023, Park2024, Chen2025over}, as computations are greatly simplified and the constant limit can actually be characterized (see after).
+In this case, the mild Ass.~\ref{ass:speed} directly yields forward oversmoothing: we recall that it holds as soon as the graph is strongly connected, and $\lambda_P = \abs{\lambda_2}<1$ is the second-largest eigenvalue of $P$.

+For non-linear $\rho$, the assumption \eqref{eq:contractionP} is, surprisingly, not immediate. \textbf{When $P$ is symmetric} and the eigenvalue $1$ is simple, it is easy to see that \eqref{eq:contractionP} holds with $\lambda_f = \abs{\lambda_2}<1$, since $P$ is \emph{orthogonally} diagonalizable.
+However, \textbf{when $P$ is non-symmetric}, it does \emph{not} necessarily holds \footnote{in particular, one may have $\norm{P}_2\geq 1$, even if all the eigenvalues of $P$ are less than $1$.
+More precisely, $\norm{P}_2=1$ if and only if $P$ is symmetric!}.
+Hence, to our knowledge, \emph{there is no theoretical proof of oversmoothing} in the ``non-linear $\rho$, non-symmetric stochastic $P$'' case.
+This is arguably an important missing piece in the literature, but it is not the purpose of the present paper.
+In practice however, forward oversmoothing seems to hold in the vast majority of cases: in App.~\ref{app:experiments}, we give several datasets for which $\norm{J^\perp P J^\perp}_2 >1$, but for which $\Ee(H^{(k)})$ seems to converge exponentially fast to $0$, even with non-linear $\rho$.

+From now on, we will thus \emph{assume} that forward oversmoothing holds.
+We will also consider $\lambda = \max(\lambda_P, \lambda_f)$ and often express our bounds in term of $\lambda$ for simplicity.

-\paragraph{Expansion.} We see that the main condition for oversmoothing is $s\lambda <1$.
+\paragraph{Expansion.} We see that the main condition for $\Ee(H^{(k)}) \to 0$ is $s\lambda <1$.
 This authorizes \emph{some} expansion $s>1$, but $s$ is still bounded.
-In the rest of the paper, we will put an emphasis on ``how much'' expansion is authorized, as we believe that this quantifies how much the weights should deviate from their initial value to escape the oversmoothing regime.
-More in details, we will consider rates of the form $s \leq \lambda^{-\alpha}$ for some \emph{expansion rate} $\alpha \leq 1$.
+In our results, we will put an emphasis on ``how much'' expansion is authorized, as we believe that this quantifies how much the weights should deviate from their initial value to escape the oversmoothing regime.
+More precisely, we will consider rates of the form $s \leq \lambda^{-\alpha}$ for some \emph{expansion rate} $\alpha \leq 1$.
 As $\alpha$ decreases, this decreases the range of authorized $s$ above $1$, up until $\alpha=0$ and $s\leq 1$.
 As remarked in the introduction, if at some point during training $s > 1/\lambda$, then the GNN does not necessarily oversmooth \cite{Epping2024}.
-Hence the GNN could learn to \emph{not} oversmooth \cite{Yang2020a}, but this does not really happen in practice (Fig.~\ref{fig:gradient}) hence the need to examine the optimization process in more details.
+Hence the GNN could learn to \emph{not} oversmooth \cite{Yang2020a}, but again this does not really happen in practice, hence the need to examine the optimization process in more details.